Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 Let $\overline{M}$ be an abstract toroidal compactification (Definition~\ref{DEFTC}).

-\begin{DEF} on the toroidal compactification $\overline{M}$ consists of a collection $\{ P_Y, M^\vee_Y, B_Y, \dots \}_Y$ indexed by the strata $Y$ of $\overline{M}$ where \begin{enumerate} \item $P_Y$ is a linear algebraic group (not necessarily reductive). \item $M_Y^\vee$ is an open and closed subscheme of the moduli space of quasi-parabolic subschemes of $P_Y$.
+\begin{DEF} on the abstract toroidal compactification $\overline{M}$ consist of a collection $\{ P_Y, M^\vee_Y, B_Y, \dots \}_Y$ indexed by the strata $Y$ of $\overline{M}$ with \begin{enumerate} \item a linear algebraic group $P_Y$ (not necessarily reductive); \item an open and closed subscheme $M_Y^\vee$ of the moduli space of quasi-parabolic subschemes of $P_Y$.
 We will call these spaces {\bf generalized flag varieties}.
 If $P_Y$ is reductive then they are projective.
-We consider the action of $P_Y$ on $M_Y^\vee$ as a right-action. \item We are given a diagram
+We consider the {\em right} action of $P_Y$ on $M_Y^\vee$ by conjugation; \item a diagram of formal schemes